gulmert89/studyRoom_mlops/README.md

 * [Nakkiran, P., Kaplun, G., Bansal, Y., Yang, T., Barak, B., & Sutskever, I. (2019).
 Deep double descent: Where bigger models and more data hurt](http://arxiv.org/abs/1912.02292) (not read yet)
 ### 1.3.
 Week 3: Data Definition and Baseline
 #### 1.3.1.
 Why is data definition hard?
+* Because inconsistency in data labeling confuses the model while training.
+    * Remember the iguana picture.
+        * How will you draw bounding boxes for them?
+        * Are all the labelers going to treat the picture in the same way?
+        * How can we ensure labelers give consistent labels?
+#### 1.3.2.
+Major types of data problems
+* For small data (~10,000),
+    * Clean labels are critical.
+    * Can manually look through dataset and fix labels.
+    * Can get all the labelers to talk to each other.
+* For big data,
+    * Emphasis on data process.
+    * Clean labels are still important but it could be hard to go through a million data points.
+* For unstructured data,
+    * May or may not have huge collection of unlabeled examples $x.$
+    * Humans can label more data.
+    * Data augmentation more likely to be helpful.
+* For structured data,
+    * May be difficult to obtain more data.
+    * Human labeling may not be possible (with some exceptions - remember the "Are they the same user?" question when a company acquires another and tries to merge users.)
+* Big data problems can have small data challenges too.
+For examples, web search engines may have billions of queries in their databases but most of these queries are in fact rare cases.
+#### 1.3.3.
+Improving Label Consistency
+* Have multiple labelers label same example.
+* When in disagreement, have machine learning engineer of this project or subject matter expert (manager in responsible for that part of the factory) and/or labelers discuss definition of y to reach agreement.
+* If $x$ is too hard to work on due to various conditions, consider changing $x$.
+* Iterate until it is hard to significantly increase agreement.
+* Examples:
+    * Standardize labels (e.g. `"umm, nearest gas station"`)
+    * Merge classes (e.g. _deep scratch_ + _shallow scratch_ ==> _scratch_)
+    * Have a class/label [in the middle] to capture uncertainty, e.g:
+        * Defect: `0`, `border_line`, `1`
+        * `"umm, nearest [unintelligible]"`
+* Small Data (unstructured data):
+    * Can ask labelers to discuss specific labels since there are small number of labelers.
+* Big Data (same):
+    1. Get to consistent definition with a small group.
+    2. Then send labeling instructions to labelers.
+    3. [Last resort!]
+Can consider having multiple labelers label every example and using voting or consensus labels to increase accuracy.
+#### 1.3.4.
+Human Level Performance (HLP)
+* In academia, establish and beat a respectable benchmark to support publication.
+* Business or product owner asks for 99.9% accuracy.
+HLP helps establish a more reasonable target.
+* "Prove" the ML system is superior to humans doing the job and thus the business or product owner should adopt it.
+    * ***Use this argument with caution or don't use it at all.***
+* When the ground truth label is externally defined, HLP gives an estimate for Bayes error / irreducible error.
+But often, ground truth is ***just another human level.***
+* When the label $y$ comes from a human level, HLP << 100% may indicate ambiguous labeling instructions.
+* Improving label consistency will raise HLP.
+This makes it harder for ML to beat HLP but the more consistent labels will raise ML performance as well.
+* Structured data problems are less likely to involve human labelers, thus HLP is less frequently used.
+Some exceptions are:
+    * User ID merging: Same person or not?
+    * Based on network traffic, is the computer hacked?
+    * Is the transaction fraudulent?
+    * Spam/Bot account?
+    * From GPS data, what is the mode of transportation - on foot, bike, bus etc.?
+* **Takeaway**: Remember, if HLP << 100%, it may indicate ambiguous labeling instructions.
+Increasing HLP will increase your model's performance.